The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: The identified cluster and group catalog

 In this section, we detail the overall statistics of the results obtained with the \eromapper runs on the \erass cluster candidate catalog.

-\subsubsection{Cluster Identification Statistics}
+\subsubsection{Cluster identification statistics}

 The \erass source catalog covers half of the sky.
-It contains 26,682 extended sources \citep{Merloni2023}.
-After cleaning split sources and masking regions of known non-cluster extended X-ray sources \citep[see Section \ref{subsec:erosita} and][]{Bulbul2023}, we obtain a sample of 22,718 cluster candidates with extent likelihood $\mathcal{L}_{\rm ext}>3$.
-We run \eromapper in scan mode on this sample and obtain optical properties (redshifts, richnesses, optical centers, and BCG positions) for 12,705 clusters.
+It contains 26\,682 extended sources \citep{Merloni2023}.
+After cleaning split sources and masking regions of known non-cluster extended X-ray sources \citep[see Section \ref{subsec:erosita} and][]{Bulbul2023}, we obtain a sample of 22\,718 cluster candidates with extent likelihood $\mathcal{L}_{\rm ext}>3$.
+We ran \eromapper in scan mode on this sample and obtained optical properties (redshifts, richnesses, optical centers, and BCG positions) for 12\,705 clusters.

-Most of the rejected candidates (7,516) are outside of the LS footprint (see Figure \ref{fig:footprint} and Appendix \ref{sec:infootprint}) and have no match to known clusters in the literature (see Section \ref{sec:litz}).
-A further 2,497 rejected candidates have LS coverage, but no optical red sequence counterpart has been found with \eromapper.
+Most of the rejected candidates (7516) are outside of the LS footprint (see Figure \ref{fig:footprint} and Appendix \ref{sec:infootprint}) and have no match to known clusters in the literature (see Section \ref{sec:litz}).
+A further 2497 rejected candidates have LS coverage, but no optical red sequence counterpart has been found with \eromapper.
 These X-ray sources are most likely AGN or random background fluctuations misidentified as extended sources \citep{Bulbul2022}.
 We discuss the properties of these contaminating sources in Section \ref{sec:pcont}.
-It is also possible that some real clusters are not optically identified because their redshift is higher than the limiting redshift of the LS $z\gg z_{\rm vlim}$.
-Finally, we perform a visual cleaning procedure as described in Section \ref{sec:bestz}.
-This further reduces the sample to a final size of 12,247 \erass clusters in a sky area of 13,116\,deg$^2$, so an average density of about one cluster per square degree.
+It is also possible that some real clusters were not optically identified because their redshift is higher than the limiting redshift of the LS $z\gg z_{\rm vlim}$.
+Finally, we performed a visual cleaning procedure as described in Section \ref{sec:bestz}.
+This further reduced the sample to a final size of 12\,247 \erass clusters in a sky area of 13\,116\,deg$^2$, so an average density of about one cluster per square degree.

-The association of the X-ray signal with the optical cluster is straightforward in 97\% of the cases.
-For the remaining 332 \erass clusters (3\%) with $z_\lambda<z_{\rm vlim}$, we find overlapping structures in projection.
+The association of the X-ray signal with the optical cluster was straightforward in 97\% of the cases.
+For the remaining 332 \erass clusters (3\%) with $z_\lambda<z_{\rm vlim}$, we found overlapping structures in projection.
 A secondary photometric redshift $z_{\lambda,2}$ is provided in these cases.
-It is mentioned in \cite{Bulbul2023} that one eFEDS cluster \citep[eFEDSJ091509.5+051521,][]{Klein2021aa,Liu2022} has inconsistent redshift ($z=0.249$) to its counterpart 1eRASS J091510.9+051440 ($z_{\rm spec}=0.136$).
+It is mentioned in \cite{Bulbul2023} that one eFEDS cluster \citep[eFEDSJ091509.5+051521,][]{Klein2021aa,Liu2022} has inconsistent redshift ($z=0.249$) to its counterpart 1eRASS J091510.8+051440 ($z_{\rm spec}=0.136$).
 We find that it agrees with $z_{\lambda,2}=0.269$.